dankelley/qt/code/README.md

 ## Directories and files contained here

 * DHT_Unified_Sensor/ -- code found online; it demonstrates broader usage
+* LaunchDaemons/ -- holds launch daemons (OSX style) and code they run
 * README.md -- this file
 * arduino_controller/ -- arduino code to be uploaded to the arduino micro-controller
 * database/ -- has .sql code and a Makefile to create an sqlite database named qt.db